OpenNBS/OpenNoteBlockStudio/pages/nbs.md

 <section id="three" class="wrapper style1">
 	<div class="container">
         <h2>Calculations</h2>
-        <p>While processing the nbs file it is necessary to calculate some values by combining multiple sources (typically layer and note).</p>
+        <p>While processing the NBS file, the actual values of some properties must be calculated from multiple sources (typically layer and note).</p>
         <div>
-            <h3>Note's volume</h3>
+            <h3>Note volume</h3>
-            <p>In nbs there is a note volume value stored.
-However, in order to play a note you need to combine this value with volume of the layer this note belongs to.
-Following formula is used:</p>
+            <p>In Note Block Studio, each note can have its own velocity value.
+However, the actual volume of the note, when played, is affected according to the volume of the layer it's placed at.
+The following formula is used to achieve this behavior:</p>
-            <code>(layer volume * note volume) / 100</code>
+            <code>(layer_volume * note_volume) / 100</code>
         </div>
         <div>
-            <h3>Note's panning</h3>
+            <h3>Note panning</h3>
-            <p>Similarly note panning also has to be calculated from note and layer panning values.</p>
+            <p>Similarly, the actual panning is also calculated from note and layer panning values.</p>
-            <p>If the layer panning equals 100 (center), note panning is used without any modifications.
-Otherwise, following formula is used:</p>
+            <p>If the layer panning equals 100 (center), note panning is used without any modifications for playback.
+Otherwise, the following formula is applied:</p>
-            <code>(layer panning + note panning) / 2</code>
+            <code>(layer_panning + note_panning) / 2</code>
         </div>
         <div>
-            <h3>Note's pitch</h3>
+            <h3>Note pitch</h3>
-            <p>To calculate note's pitch it is necessary to combine it's key and fine-pitch using the following formula:</p>
+            <p>To calculate the actual pitch, it is necessary to combine its key and pitch (detune) using the following formula:</p>
-            <code>(key * 100) + pitch</code>
+            <code>(note_key * 100) + note_pitch</code>
         </div>
         <div>
-            <h3>Custom instrument and note's pitch</h3>
+            <h3>Custom instrument and note pitch</h3>
-            <p>Custom instrument's audio sample may have different key than F#4 (45) which is the center of the Minecraft octave range and therefore the final pitch would not correspond to pitch displayed in Open Note Block Studio.
-This issue is solved by sound pitch value of the custom instrument.
+            <p>The audio file used for a custom instrument may be in a key other than F#4 (45), which is the center of Minecraft's 2-octave range and also the default value for all vanilla instruments.
+If that's the case, the final pitch of the played notes would not correspond to the pitch displayed in Note Block Studio.
+As such, the instrument's pitch must be taken into account while calculating the actual pitch of the played note.
 The final pitch is calculated using the following formula:</p>
-            <code>note key + sound key - 45 + (note pitch / 100)</code>
+            <code>note_key + instrument_key - 45 + (note_pitch / 100)</code>
         </div>
     </div>
 </section>